 Indicators: Unaccompanied Children

-1. Does the law provide for an identification mechanism for unaccompanied children?

-☐ Yes ⊠ No

-2. Does the law provide for the appointment of a representative to all unaccompanied children?
+Does the law provide for the appointment of a representative to all unaccompanied children? ✓ Yes

-⊠ Yes □ No

 In Switzerland, unaccompanied children are entitled to an asylum procedure - and hence to pass a personal interview within the asylum procedure - if they are deemed capable of making such a judgment.
 The assessment of this capability depends on the maturity and the development of the child in question.
-Usually, a person is considered as able to make a judgment at the age of 14.
+221 Usually, a person is considered as able to make a judgment at the age of 14.
 Regarding the personal interview of children, especially unaccompanied children, Swiss law provides for special measures.
 The interviewer shall take into account the special nature of being a child.
-A recent decision of the Federal Administrative Court further stresses the importance of that duty and clarifies in a detailed manner how this should be put into practice during the personal interview.
-In addition, a representative, a so-called person of confidence, is immediately to be appointed for each unaccompanied asylum-seeking child.
+222 The Federal Administrative Court has stressed the importance of that duty and clarified in a detailed manner how this should be put into practice during the personal interview.
+223 In addition, a representative, a so-called person of confidence, is immediately to be appointed for each unaccompanied asylum-seeking child.
 The latter assists the unaccompanied child during the asylum procedure.
-The person of confidence must be informed in advance about the fact that an interview takes place, but has the possibility to renounce the participation in the personal interview.
-Since July 2015, the duty of the person of confidence starts with the first interview.
+224 The person of confidence must be informed in advance about the fact that an interview takes place, but has the possibility to renounce the participation in the personal interview.
+225 Since July 2015, the duty of the person of confidence starts with the first interview.